Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-network-transform-buffered-interpolation.md

 [drawbacks]: #drawbacks

 This interpolation doesn't make any assumptions on future server rewind needs.
-This means that any future rewind code we use that wants to correct interpolated values might require new explicit APIs that would break user defined implementations (users would need to implement any new method).
+This means that any future server side rewind code we use that wants to rewind an interpolated object might require new explicit APIs that would break user defined implementations (users would need to implement any new method, if any).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives